howardjones/network-weathermap/README.md

 * Break down 'monster methods' into simpler ones.
 Identify groups within the larger classes for refactoring (e.g. plugin-related stuff in Map)

+* Move as much generic database-related stuff out of the Cacti plugin and into MapManager - MapManager is testable, whereas the Cacti plugin is not (easily).

+* Make an abstraction layer for things like `read_config_option` in the UI, so it doesn't depend on Cacti being underneath.
+When someone wants to make a plugin/integration for a new application, it'll be a lot 'thinner' this way, too.

 ## Normal README